nutgaard/build-your-own-react/README.md

 In the above example the prop "name" is set as a JSX attribute.
 React passes all JSX attributes to our user-defined component in a single object.

-:trophy: Extend `react-dom/index.js` and `VCompositeNode.js` to handle functional components.
+:trophy: Extend `react-dom/index.tsx` and `VCompositeNode.ts` to handle functional components.

 To get functional components working, you should:

-1. Extend `instantiateVNode` in `react-dom/index.js` to be able to instantiate a `VCompositeNode`.
+1. Extend `instantiateVNode` in `react-dom/index.tsx` to be able to instantiate a `VCompositeNode`.
    To do this, just check if the `type` attribute of `reactElement` is a `function` (use `typeof`).

-You also need to implement `VCompositeNode.js`:
+You also need to implement `VCompositeNode.ts`:

 2. The `constructor` needs to set the `reactElement`-argument as a class-property.
 Just like we did for `VDomNode` in task 2.